alifelan/taxi-unico-web/README.md

         400: Missing data in json
         404: Taxi trip does not exist
         405: Wrong method
+        412: Rating is not an integer between 1 and 5
     Returns: TaxiTrip
         {
             id, origin: {id, name, state, city, address}, destination: {id,